Kym Valentine: Career

-Valentine's early television appearances included guests roles in Brides of Christ, and Home and Away, and a regular role as Lisa in My Two Wives.
+Valentine's early television appearances included guests roles in Brides of Christ, and Home and Away.

 In 1994, Valentine joined the cast of Neighbours as Libby Kennedy.
-She moved to Melbourne to take the role and remained on the show until 2004.

-In 2005, Valentine took the lead role of Baby in Dirty Dancing: The Classic Story on Stage at the Theatre Royal, Sydney, which also toured to Melbourne and Perth.
+In 2005, Valentine took the lead role of Baby in Dirty Dancing: The Classic Story on Stage at the Theatre Royal, Sydney.

 In June 2007, Valentine rejoined Neighbours on a permanent basis.
 On 8 April 2009, Valentine made an appearance as herself on The Wright Stuff, a UK TV programme.
-In April 2011, Valentine took indefinite leave from Neighbours.

 Valentine appeared as a housewife in Nine Network's miniseries Fat Tony & Co., which was broadcast in 2014.
 Valentine returned to Neighbours as part of a storyline to celebrate 20 years of the Kennedy family in 2014.

 In 2017, Valentine was cast in Michael Wormald's independent film Choir Girl, which was released in 2019.
 In 2018, she appeared in a Melbourne stage production of Unsolicited Male (which she repeated in 2022).
 She also starred alongside her daughter in the short film Treetment, which was filmed in Melbourne in December 2018.

 Valentine appears as the character Connie the Phlegmatic in the upcoming film titled Residence.

 In addition to her stage and screen work, Valentine teaches acting classes.